webpro/ANSI.tools/packages/parser/README.md

 input string the raw input and the positions can be preserved in the tokens and control codes.
 See the example below for the default and the `/escaped` import.

 The default and unescaped tokenization is roughly ~30% faster.
-Use this default if you just need the control codes.
+Use this if you just need the control codes.

 ## Examples